ReliaSolve/Latent/doc/Running.md

 	vrpn_device_latency_test.exe COM5 0 tracker com_osvr_Multiserver/OSVRHackerDevKit0@localhost 5

 (When the OSVR server is switched over to the IANA-specified OSVR port, the device name will change to com_osvr_Multiserver/OSVRHackerDevKit0@localhost:7728.)

-### Set-up

-**Scene:** The scene being displayed should have a brightness gradient, either one or more sudden transition from darker to lighter or one or more gradual transitions in brightness as the device is rotated.
-These transitions in the light signal is what will be aligned with the orientation during the training session and used to determine the optimal time shift.

-**Interference:** Wrapping my hand around the three wires connected to the phototransistor causes a large oscillation in the signal that is not presento when it it simply leaning against the screen and being held in place by putty holding the wires together against a block on the desk.

-**Strobing displays:** OLED displays in particular, and others with LED back-lights, can have brightness strobing over the course of a single frame.

 ## head_shake_latency_test